Raise your hand if you've ever scrolled to the end of your blog, only to cringe at the sight of old posts.

 Create roundup or ‘best of’ posts

 Create a post like ‘top 10 posts this month’ or ‘top 21 posts from 2015’, publish and promote it widely.
 Include the links to your old posts.
 It increases the traffic drastically to your old posts.

 Above is the example roundup post from ProBlogger.
 The post is visually attractive as they have included the featured images of all of their popular posts in a single post.

-No reader will miss the chance of reading all your popular posts of the year in one post.
+No reader will miss the chance to read all your popular posts of the year in one post.

 Updating old blog posts is an integral part of blogging.
 If you are in a pure evergreen niche or have a news website, it does not matter.

-As you’ve fished reading this blog post, I strongly urge you to head over to your blog post list or the Analytics and update the blog posts that are outdated and not receiving any organic traffic.
+As you’ve finished reading this blog post, I strongly urge you to head over to your blog post list or the Analytics, and update the blog posts that are outdated and not receiving any organic traffic.

 Make sure to track the keyword rankings after giving the posts a revamp so that you stay motivated.